neicnordic/sda-pipeline/cmd/ingest/ingest.md

 1. The size of the archived file is read.
 Errors are written to the error log.

+1. A check is performed to get the status of the file, if the status is `DISABLED` the work is aborted, the file will be removed from the archive and the message will be acked.

 1. The database is updated with the file size, archive path, and archive checksum, and the file is set as “archived”.
 Errors are written to the error log.